BrickMMO/tasks/index.markdown

 # tasks

-This repo stores a list of introductory tasks to be completed by students contributing the the [BrickMMO](http://brickmmo.com/) project.
+This repo stores a list of introductory tasks to be completed by students contributing the [BrickMMO](http://brickmmo.com/) project.

 For due dates please login to [BrickMMO Flow](https://flow.brickmmo.com/).